Want to grow weed at home?

 Try to leave an appropriate but uniform space between each plant (3-4 feet, or more if you have the space) so that the productivity is maximized.

-Choosing Soil Type
+Choosing the Right Soil Type for Cannabis

 Remember that if you are growing cannabis in soil then you have to be choosy in selecting the type of soil.